specklesystems/speckle-docs/user/grasshopper.md

 **Changes to this settings will take effect after Restarting Rhino**.
 :::

-## Streams and URLs
+## Projects and URLs

-In visual programming environments, Speckle Streams are identified by their URLs.
-Across our Dynamo and Grasshopper connectors you'll see URLs in 4 different formats:
+Speckle Projects are identified by their URLs.
+Across our Dynamo and Grasshopper connectors you'll see URLs in 3 different formats:

-- `https://speckle.xyz/streams/3073b96e86` points to the `main` branch on Stream `3073b96e86`
+- `https://app.speckle.systems/projects/3073b96e86` points to the `main` model on project `3073b96e86`
-- `https://speckle.xyz/streams/3073b96e86/branches/dev` points to a branch named `dev` on Stream `3073b96e86`
+- `https://app.speckle.systems/projects/3073b96e86/models/$main` points to a model named `main` on project `3073b96e86`
-- `https://speckle.xyz/streams/3073b96e86/commits/604bea8cc6` points to a specific commit `604bea8cc6` on Stream `3073b96e86`
+- `https://app.speckle.systems/projects/3073b96e86/models/0fe47c9dca@604bea8cc6` points to a specific version `604bea8cc6` on project `3073b96e86`
-- `https://speckle.xyz/streams/3073b96e86/globals/d227da61c1` points to the [globals](/user/web.html#globals) at `d227da61c1` on Stream `3073b96e86` (the globals id is optional)
+- `https://app.speckle.systems/projects/3073b96e86/models/df7b8bafccefa791d82939dd36541189` points to a specific object `df7b8bafccefa791d82939dd36541189` on project `3073b96e86`

 ::: tip
-Unsure what _commits_ and _branches_ are? 🤔
+Unsure what _versions_ and _models_ are? 🤔

 No worries, you don't need to know what they are to use Speckle!
 But if you're curious, you can read about them in [concepts](/user/concepts).
 :::

-We'll see how branch and commit URLs are used in the following sections.
+We'll see how model and version URLs are used in the following sections.

 ## Sending Data